 As Director of Clinical Trials for the Department of Neurology, she is the primary liaison for Memory Disorders Program Clinical Trials.
 Kelly trains and oversees clinical research staff, manages MDP finance and operations, assists the MDP clinicians in their clinical practice and provides cognitive testing, visit coordination, and data management for the research trials.

 Jessica Mallory joined the Memory Disorders Program in 2017.
 She received her Bachelor’s degree in Psychology from Simmons College in 2014.

-As Clinical Trial Manager for the MDP, he oversees clinical research operations and PI initiated research.
-He is responsible for administering cognitive tests, assisting our clinicians, coordinating visit schedules, and managing data for research studies.
+As Clinical Trials Coordinator for the MDP, she oversees clinical research operations and PI initiated research.
+She is responsible for administering cognitive tests, assisting our clinicians, coordinating visit schedules, and managing data for research studies.